-A BLDC motor consist of two main parts, a stator and a rotor.
+A brushless motor (BLDC) consist of two main parts, a stator and a rotor.
 For this illustration the rotor is a permanent magnet with two poles, while the stator consists of coils arranged as shown in the picture below.

 We all know that if we apply current through a coil it will generate a magnetic field and the magnetic field lines or the poles depends on the current direction.